Finetuned/modx-cli/memory-bank/systemPatterns.md

 2. **CommandRegistrar**: Responsible for discovering and registering available commands.
 3. **Commands**: Individual command classes that implement specific functionality.
 4. **Configuration**: Classes that handle configuration management for the CLI.
+5. **Internal API**: A set of classes that provide an API for extending and customizing the CLI.

 ## Key technical decisions